-The same can be said of the feeling we can get when we wake up in the morning mindful and ready to notice and honor the core values in others.
-Like the perfect selection of footwear, this is one of the best strategies we know of to thrive in all your relationships, whether at work, home, or wherever you go.
-The reason it’s so effective is because understanding the core values in yourself and in others allows you to effectively hit the mark with how people are hard-wired, getting beneath “personality” that changes along with the environmental circumstances of life (the highs and lows).
+The same can be said of the feeling we get when we wake up in the morning, mindful and ready to notice and honor the core values in others.
+Like the best selection of footwear, this is one of the best strategies we know of to help relationships thrive, whether at work, home, or wherever you go.
+The reason it’s so effective is because understanding the core values in yourself and in others allows you to effectively hit the mark with how people are hard-wired, getting beneath “personality” that changes with environmental circumstances of life (the highs and lows).

-In my last post, I highlighted the first two of the four core values types: Merchants and Innovators, and discussed how their communication styles alone (how they prefer to communicate and receive communications) can be identified, honored, and leveraged for good.
-It is important to note here that we are not just Merchant’s, Innovator’s, Banker’s, and Builder’s, but rather combinations of all four to varying degrees.
-The CVI highlights and honors our uniqueness by showing how much of a Merchant, Innovator, Banker, and Builder someone is and how this can be observed practically in their lives.
+Previously, I highlighted the first two of the four core values types: Merchants and Innovators, and discussed how their communication styles alone (how they prefer to communicate and receive communication) can be identified, honored and leveraged for good.
+It is important to note here that we are not just Merchants, Innovators, Bankers, and Builders, but rather, combinations of all four, to varying degrees.
+The CVI highlights and honors our uniqueness by showing how much of a Merchant, Innovator, Banker, and Builder someone is, as well as how this can be observed practically in their lives.
 An understanding of the Core Values in yourself and others can radically improve your life and the quality of your relationships.

-A Banker’s core values are Knowledge and Justice.
-Knowledge is defined as “The how and why of things” and Justice in the CVI is when “knowledge is available to all and used appropriately”.
+A Banker’s core values are knowledge and justice.
+Knowledge is defined as “The how and why of things,” and Justice (in the CVI) is when “knowledge is available to all and used appropriately.”
 In short, Bankers are information people.
-They love to take knowledge in and have a large capacity to retain and recall it at-will.
+They love to take in knowledge and have a large capacity to retain and recall it at-will.
 Bankers are also seriously committed to the principle of excellence and really want to see everything they do or care about be rooted in this value.
-This is one of the reasons Bankers generally take their time in making decisions and executing them, even though they may admit they take too long at times.
+This is one of the reasons Bankers generally take their time in making decisions and executing them, even though they may admit they take too long, at times.

 If we were to stop here, Bankers look like a barrier rather than a resource, but when you put on their glasses to see from their perspective, you see another side.
-Bankers might catch potential flaws in an Innovator’s assessment and solutions that they would have never seen without the Banker’s critical eye and on-call database of history.
-Bankers want the Merchant’s in their lives to support their big Merchant visions and relational filters by grounding and supporting them in the principle of conservation.
-The Banker wants to see that everyone the Merchants care about will actually have what they need in their lives.
+Bankers might catch potential flaws in an Innovator’s assessment, or find solutions that a Merchant would have never seen without the Banker’s critical eye and on-demand database of history.
+Bankers want Merchants in their lives so that they can support big Merchant visions.
+They do this by grounding and supporting them in the principle of conservation.
+The Banker ensures that everyone the Merchant cares about will actually have what they need in their lives.

-A Builder’s core values are Power and Faith.
-Before I lose you to the word “Power” (some like the sound of that word, while others have a negative association with it and want to steer clear), it is important to know that Power from the CVI lens is “Personal energy applied to make a positive difference”.
+A Builder’s core values are power and faith.
+Before I lose you to the word “power” (some like the sound of that word, while others have a negative association with it and want to steer clear), it is important to know that “power,” from the CVI lens, is “personal energy applied to make a positive difference.”
 Practically speaking, when Builders are living in their best, they put their horsepower behind tasks to actually help others.
-From that vantage point, Power looks and feels great to all.
-A Builder’s Power is supported by their Faith.
-This Faith is not a spiritual dynamic, but a deep-rooted belief that they know what to do, or will learn what to do in order to help them achieve action and results.
+From that vantage point, power looks and feels great to all.
+A Builder’s power is supported by their faith.
+This faith is not a spiritual dynamic, but a deep-rooted belief that they know what to do, or will learn what to do in order to help them achieve action and results.
 Builders are get’r-done type people.
 When they see something needs to be done, they are on it, and see it through to the finish-line.

+A Builder’s to-the-point communication style supports her hard-wired drive to see action and results.
+Other core value types (Merchants, Innovators, and Bankers) honor the Builders in their lives by thinking through their ideas ahead of time, and then limit what they bring to the Builder, delivering just the critical list (and yes, everything can’t be “critical” or you’ll lose the Builder’s interest).
 Builders have large internal motors that sustain them from an energy standpoint.
 This may be very apparent to you if you have a smaller Builder in your core values numbers.
-Put a Builder with a higher number (say 25-30) and a lower Builder (say 8-13) next to one another tackling the same checklist and the higher Builder will have everything crossed off and look like they didn’t even sweat, while the lower Builder knocked off a few items and is ready for a break.
-It’s not about strong or weak, it’s about the different contributions we all can make to our world and the relationships around us.
-The person with the lower Builder may not be poised to knock out a huge checklist in a short window of time, but instead, they offer something different.
-They approach those same items on the list with wisdom and problem solving (Innovator contributions), fun and with a team (Merchant contributions), or from a precision and time-tested research base (Banker contribution).
-The real strength of the CVI is learning to work together to gather a greater sense of results, efficiency, excellence and community.
+Put a Builder with a higher number (say 25-30), and another Builder with a lower number (say 8-13) next to one another, and the higher Builder will have everything crossed off the same checklist without even breaking a sweat, while the lower Builder may have knocked off a few items and is ready for a break.
+It’s not about strong or weak, it’s about the different contributions we all make to our world and the relationships around us.
+The lower Builder may not be poised to knock out a huge checklist in a short window of time, but instead, they offer something different.
+They may approach those same items on the list with wisdom and problem solving (Innovator contributions), or with fun and team-oriented attitude (Merchant contributions), or from a precision and time-tested research base (Banker contribution).
+The real strength of the CVI is learning to work together to gather greater results, efficiency, excellence and community.